Décor & Gardening

 Give your plants a healthy start by adding crushed egg shells to your potting soil and potted plants.
 The shells will continue to break down and feed your plants for weeks.
 It is just like adding a slow-release fertiliser to the soil.

-We’ve got a ceramic drum to give away to one lucky reader!
+We’ve got a Cantilever Platter to give away to one lucky reader!